-Everything to Know About Gucci’s Morbid Cruise 2019 Show
+Everything to Know About Gucci’s Death-Inspired Cruise 2019 Show

 “Cruise” seems, by definition, a supremely happy season, but not for Gucci.
-Their cruise 2019 show, rounding out the season’s circuit in the South of France, was an ode to death with a distinctly 1930s Hollywood decrepit-funeral vibe.
+Their cruise 2019 show, rounding out the season’s circuit in the South of France, was an ode to death with a beautiful 1930s Hollywood-funeral vibe.
+The rich references combined with the modern Gucci clothes brought new life to eras of the past.

 Guests arrived at the location after sundown, greeted by lit candles and a medieval church in the distance.
 Gregorian chants replaced the upbeat DJ music that normally scores runway shows.

-Alessandro Michele designed a whopping 114 looks for the show.
+Michele designed a whopping 114 looks for the show.
 From the macabre details (teddy bears, death masks, rosary chokers) to the streetwear-ready ensembles (dirty sneakers and glamorous overcoats), each of the looks was on theme.
-Some of the models in opulent dresses walked uncomfortably close to the flames, which only added to the eerie setting.
+Some of the models in opulent dresses walked uncomfortably close to the flames, which only added dramatic effect.

 Designer Michele was inspired by the fascination with death, specifically in rock and roll and goth culture.
 So the show was rife with references to death — below are some of the best, from The Divine Comedy to John Belushi.